UBC-STAT/stat545.stat.ubc.ca/content/tutorials/tibble_join/index.md

     ## 3 Alex      Smith       50    190
     ## 4 Sophie    Jones       NA    155

-What if you did not realize that multiple shared the same Last Name?
+What if you did not realize that multiple people shared the same Last Name?

 ``` r
 full_join(df4, df5, by = c("LastName" = "Last_name"))